 Choose Kitchen Lighting to Save Money

-Selecting lighting can also be difficult as you need to strike a balance between illuminating the entire room and purchasing concentrated task lighting to help when preparing food.
+Selecting kitchen lighting can also be difficult as you need to strike a balance between illuminating the entire room and purchasing concentrated task lighting like undercabinet lighting to help when preparing food.

 Low voltage halogen bulbs are a great way to save on your energy bill and they can have a long lifespan.
 These are suitable for task lighting and look great if placed under counter tops.

-Those were just some alternatives that are readily available for the eco-friendly kitchen, so that you can enjoy that cup of coffee on a morning knowing you have done your bit!
+Those were just some alternatives to make your kitchen green that are readily available for the eco-friendly kitchen, so that you can enjoy that cup of coffee on a morning knowing you have done your bit!